slacy/openmusictheory.github.io/firstSpecies.md

 In the following video, I illustrate the process of composing a first-species counterpoint.
 This video provides new information about the compositional process, as well as concrete examples of the above rules and principles.

 <iframe src="http://player.vimeo.com/video/56828309" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

+## Practice ##

+Before composing a first-species exercise from scratch, try the following practice exercises.
+Each has one or two errors.
+Try to find the error(s), and recompose the exercise to create a well formed exercise.
+Be sure to listen to and perform the exercises, both as they are written, and as you make changes.
+Your ear may already be able to direct you to errors.
+If not, use the principles outlined above one-by-one to search for errors.
+Once you identify it, be sure to listen several times, singing along with one line or the other, to train your ear to recognize the problem.

+***Insert trinkets: one minor, one major, one above, one below, with errors***

 [CF]: cantusFirmus.html